New search Make an Inquiry

 Day 8: Osaka

 With no further activities planned after breakfast, your trip comes to an end today.
-If you would like to extend your stay in Osaka, just reach out to your booking agent ahead of time.
+If you would like to extend your stay in Osaka, and it’s recommended that you do, just reach out to your booking agent ahead of time.

 Inclusions Expand